 - A stuck or broken bar nose sprocket.

 Always inspect your bar and chain to avoid loss or injury.
 Chainsaws are a big responsibility and require maintenance after every job.

 The Importance of Knowing the Length

-With simple wear and tear, such as the deterioration of a chain saw blade or bar, you will find that it is far more cost-effective to replace it than to buy a whole new unit.
+Many people prefer to replace parts when their power tools give out rather than replace the entire unit.
+With simple wear and tear, such as the deterioration of a chainsaw blade or bar, you will find that it is far more cost-effective to replace it than to buy a whole new unit.

-What Is the Effective Length?
+What Is The Cutting Length?

 Step 1: Find Placement

-Place the tape measure straight against the body of the chain saw, starting where the blade comes out of the body or the casing.
+First, put your chainsaw on the grown and take your tape measure.
+Place the tape measure straight against the chainsaw's body, starting where the blade comes out of the body or the casing.

 Step 2: Measuring

-If you do not have a chain on your saw, then you can simply add about half an inch from the tip of the bar itself.
+Open the tape measure so that it is slightly past the end of the bar.
+Write down the measurements to the very end of the cutter.
+For better accuracy, choose the cutter that is the farthest from the end of the bar.
+If you do not have a chain on your saw, then you can simply add about half an inch from the end of the bar itself.

 Step 3: Rounding